pickleswithtech/SamsungS20UbuntuTouch/README.md

     gcc-aarch64-linux-gnu gcc-arm-linux-gnueabihf gcc-arm-linux-gnueabi \
     libtinfo5 libelf-dev resolvconf dos2unix python3 python-is-python3 \
-    kmod neofetch android-tools-fsutils fakeroot pahole ` This command will download all the required files for compiling Ubuntu Touch.
+    kmod neofetch android-tools-fsutils fakeroot pahole `
+ This command will download all the required files for compiling Ubuntu Touch for the Samsung S20 5G Kernel.
+Once the files finish downloading go to your Terminal again and run `git clone github.com/pickleswithtech/SamsungS20UbuntuTouch` The command you just entered will clone the github repository you are viewing at the moment.
+Meaning you have all the files necessary to start compiling.